Tightness of discrete Gibbsian line ensembles

 In the fourth line, we used the fact that $\xi$, $B^1_\cdot$, and $B^2_\cdot$ are independent, and in the last line we used Lemma \ref{BBmax}.
 Since $|z-pT|\leq (M_1+1)\sqrt{T}$, Lemma \ref{Cheb} allows us to choose $T$ large enough so that $\tilde{\mathbb{P}}(\Delta(T,z) > \sqrt{T}/2)$ is less than 1/2 the expression on the right of the last line.
 Then in view of \eqref{19gibbs} and \eqref{19BB}, and recalling the definition of $M_2$, we conclude \eqref{19ineq}.

 \end{proof}

-We now state an important weak convergence result for scaled avoiding $H^{\mathrm{RW}}$ line ensembles.
+We now state an important weak convergence result for scaled non-crossing $H^{\mathrm{RW}}$ line ensembles.
 This result will be used in the proofs of both Theorems \ref{GoodTight} and \ref{GoodBGP}.
-Roughly, the following lemma states that if the data of a sequence of avoiding $H^{\mathrm{RW}}$ line ensembles converge, then after appropriate scaling, the sequence of line ensembles will converge weakly to avoiding Brownian bridges with the limiting data.
+Roughly, the following lemma states that if the data of a sequence of non-crossing $H^{\mathrm{RW}}$ line ensembles converge, then after appropriate scaling, the sequence of line ensembles will converge weakly to avoiding Brownian bridges with the limiting data.
 We state and prove the result for a general random walk Hamiltonian, not necessarily the one fixed earlier in this section.
 We note that this lemma requires only Assumption \ref{KMT} on $H^{\mathrm{RW}}$.

 \begin{lemma} Fix $\alpha,\beta\in\mathbb{Z}$ with $\alpha < \beta$ and an $\llbracket\alpha,\beta\rrbracket$-supported random walk Hamiltonian $H^{\mathrm{RW}}$.
 Fix $p\in(\alpha,\beta)$, $t\in(0,1)$, $k\in\mathbb{N}$, $\vec{x},\vec{y}\in W_k^\circ$, and $a,b\in\mathbb{R}$ with $a<b$, and let $\sigma$ be the constant appearing in Assumption \ref{KMT}.
 For $T\in\mathbb{N}$, write $a_T = \lfloor aT\rfloor$, $b_T = \lceil bT\rceil$.
 Let $\vec{x}\,^T,\vec{y}\,^T\in\mathfrak{W}_k$ be sequences such that for each $i\in\llbracket 1,k\rrbracket$,